 Along the road of figuring out who is right and who is wrong, both sides will have the chance to state their point of view, along with proof of course.

 * Important note:

 The whole process is part of the services of deposit protection schemes.
-Bare in mind, that it could take up to 2 months for your case to be fully resolved.
-That’s why tenants should not rely on their deposit in terms of short term finances.
+Bear in mind, that it could take up to 2 months for your case to be fully resolved.
+That’s why tenants should not rely on their deposit in terms of short-term finances.

 - Arranging a service from professional tenancy cleaners;

 - Take care of shared residential areas;

 - Maintain the pleasant looks of small garden areas;